a2stuff/a2d/res/notes/testplan.md

   * Drag a file icon in B onto C while holding Apple to copy it.
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.
   * Drag a file icon in B onto D while holding Apple to copy it.
 Verify that D activates and refreshes, and that D's item count/used/free numbers update.
 Click on B. Verify that B's used/free numbers update.

+* Drag a single file icon and drop it within the same window.
+Verify the icon is moved.
+* Drag multiple file icons and drop them within the same window.
+Verify the icons are moved.
+* Drag a single file icon and drop it within the same window while holding either Open-Apple or Solid-Apple.
+Verify the icon is duplicated.
+* Drag multiple file icons and drop them within the same window while holding either Open-Apple or Solid-Apple.
+Verify nothing happens.
+* Drag a single file icon and drop it within the same window while both Open-Apple and Solid-Apple.
+Verify nothing happens.
+* Drag multiple file icons and drop them within the same window while holding both Open-Apple and Solid-Apple.
+Verify nothing happens.

 * Launch DeskTop.
 Find a folder containing a file where the folder and file's creation dates (File > Get Info) differ.
 Copy the folder.
 Select the file in the copied folder.
 File > Get Info.
 Verify that the file creation and modification dates match the original.
 * Launch DeskTop.
 Find a folder containing files and folders.
 Copy the folder to another volume.
 Using File > Get Info, compare the source and destination folders and files (both the top level folder and nested folders).
 Verify that the creation and modification dates match the original.
 * Launch DeskTop.
 Drag a volume icon onto another volume icon (with sufficient capacity).
 Verify that no alert is shown.
 Repeat, but drag onto a volume window instead.